shabonout/eduverse/README.md

 <br>

 > [!WARNING]
-> Speeding through these tutorials could make your brain twist into a Möbius strip—where learning never stops!
+> Speeding through these tutorials could make your brain twist into a Möbius strip, where learning never stops

 PS: Did you know that if you were to compress all the protons in the universe to the point where they’re squeezed into a single point, the universe would still be infinitely large?